top of page

 Half wheeling

 This is when one person in a pair wants to ride at a greater effort than the other resulting in their wheel being half a wheel length ahead.
-Avoid this.
-It is equivalent to saying ‘come on!’
+AVOID this.
+It is equivalent to saying ‘hurry up!’.
 If you want to go faster, speak to the group and agree on it.

 If someone is struggling you can do a number of things:

-Send them to shelter towards the rear of the group (not the very back as they might disappear without the group realising)
+• Advise them to ride towards the rear of the group where there is more draft (not at the very back as they might disappear without the group realising)

 Eating and drinking enough

 There is lots of information on this available in books and online.
 As a guide, eat and drink little and often (every half hour is ideal).
-Eat something like a banana at the rest stop.
+Something as simple as a banana is ideal for a ride.

 Courtesy and stopping on red

-As you approach horses go slow and keep talking / making noise, give a wide berth.
+• As you approach horses go slow and keep talking / making noise, give a wide berth.
 If you have a noisy 'freewheel,' keep pedalling.
+This is particularly important when approaching from behind and they can't see you coming up.

 Making sure your bike is in good mechanical order

-Getting dropped a few times can be part of moving up to the faster groups.
+If you have moved up groups to a faster group, you may get dropped a few times but this can part of the process.
 You might have to push to your limits a few times to get fit enough to be able to last the whole distance, particularly in the medium-fast and fast groups.
-It can be disheartening, but do not fear.
-Be prepared to navigate your way home.
-Take a map or GPS device or simply follow the road signs if you are confident with that.
+It can be disheartening, but do not fear because we have all been there !

-It is particularly important to be self-sufficient if you get dropped.
-You must be able to fix a puncture (or two) and have the kit outlined in the What To Bring section.
+If you do get dropped, if is important you can be self-sufficient and find your way home using your GPS device or phone.
+You must be able to fix a puncture (or two) and have the kit outlined in the New Riders Guide.
 If it all goes horribly wrong a mobile phone should be your last line of defence.

 Become a member